Howaya! In the guide below, you’ll find LOOOOOOOADS of Irish insults and Irish curse words (or ‘cuss words’, for ye Americans).

 At one point, a fella came in and the two exchanged words at the end of the bar.
 After a minute, the fella left and the barman walked back up to me, referring to the chap as ‘Some Gombeen’.

-When I asked him who he was he replied that the man was the local salesman for a whiskey company who kept trying to sell them bottles of whiskey.
+When I asked him who he was he replied that the man was the local salesman for a whiskey company who kept trying to sell them bottles of Irish whiskey.

 A Gombeen is an old Irish insult/word that’s used to describe someone shady, or someone that’s a bit of a del-boy/wheeler-dealer-looking-to-make-a-quick-profit.